Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is an approach to solving sequential decision-making problems that has had notable successes in recent years.
-It has been used to train agents that play arcade games \cite{Bellemare} at human level performance \cite{Mnih} and to develop robotic hands with human-like dexterity \cite{Andrychowicz}.
-These successes have come at a cost: large data requirements (e.g., DQN requires $200$ million samples to learn control policies for games).
+Sample efficient algorithms for reinforcement learning (RL) are critical for the use of RL in most realistic settings.
+RL agents have been developed that can achieve impressive performance in simulated problems, including agents that can play arcade games \cite{Bellemare} at human level performance \cite{Mnih} and robotic hands with human-like dexterity \cite{Andrychowicz}.
+These successes have come at a cost: large data requirements.
+For example, DQN requires $200$ million samples to learn control policies for games.
 Such sample requirements make RL an unviable solution for many realistic settings, and a key challenge is developing sample efficient RL methods.

-One promising approach to address this challenge is Dyna \cite{Sutton1990} --- an architecture where real experience is supplemented with simulated experience.
+One promising path to address this challenge is Dyna \cite{Sutton1990}: an architecture where real experience is supplemented with simulated experience.
 In Dyna, agents use a model of their environment to simulate experience.
 By updating their value functions with this data, in a process known as \emph{planning}, agents may learn improved control policies using less real data than model-free RL agents.

-Early work on Dyna considered environments with deterministic dynamics and finite state spaces \citep{Sutton1990, Sutton1991}.
+Early work on Dyna considered environments with deterministic dynamics and finite state spaces \citep{Sutton1990,Sutton1991}.
 In such settings, learning perfectly accurate environment models is possible: store a table of states and actions and record the next observed states for a given state and action.
 Generally, however, learning perfect environment models is difficult, if not impossible.
 Moreover, emerging evidence suggests that even small model errors can result in large errors in the value function \cite{Van}.